Read our 2017 Report Card for Banks.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Banks is shown as a purple triangle. (analysis methodology)
+Banks is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Jim Banks sits on the following committees:

 - House Committee on Science, Space, and Technology

 - House Committee on Armed Services